MarisaVertz/portfolio/README.md

 <h1>Portfolio Capstone Project</h1>
-<p>For this capstone, we were to create a portfolio for all of our projects.
+<p>For this capstone, I created a portfolio for all of my projects.
 This website is meant to be everchanging and evolving.
 Enjoy!</p>
 <a href="https://marisavertz.github.io/portfolio/">
   <img src="https://raw.githubusercontent.com/MarisaVertz/portfolio/refs/heads/main/assets/images/portfolio_screenshot.png" width="500">
 </a>